 Silvio Rebholz is a German designer currently residing in Lausanne, Switzerland.
-His practice integrates various media related to design, including objects, videos, interviews, public installations, and research.
+His practice integrates various media related to design, including objects, interviews, public installations, and videos.
 He is lecturing at ABK Stuttgart, taught Design for Sustainability at ECAL and EPFL and gives lectures and workshops at numerous design schools across Europe.

 Silvio is dedicated to exploring unconventional ideas and transforming them into practical product solutions.
 His work aims to create sensitive and compelling products that align with the environmental and social considerations of our modern society.
 Silvio finds great satisfaction in tackling projects that involve unique contexts and evoke meaningful interpersonal interaction.
 He operates within clearly defined values that prioritize environmental sustainability and embrace diversity.